Welding_arc

 What is in here for me?

-How could one get information on less popular Welding_arc equipment?
+How can one get information on Welding_arc equipment?

 Is it worth to switch from one type of Welding_arc equipment to another?